samelhusseini/pxt-holidays/README.md

 The repo serves as a sample to anyone trying to integrate PXT into their own application without using the PXT frontend.

-Using the "editor controller" mode of PXT, you can embed PXT inside an iframe in your application and send and receive messages about project state using a pre-defined protocol.
+Using the "editor controller" mode of PXT, you can embed PXT inside an iframe in your application and send and receive messages query project state and control PXT using a pre-defined protocol.
 The protocol for communicating with PXT in that mode is defined here: https://github.com/Microsoft/pxt/blob/master/pxteditor/editorcontroller.ts